decorde18/hsAppv2/What's Next.md

 - Make ModalGameEdit effective

   --stoppages and goals needs to work without stoppage popup or at very least different popup conditions

 - ActionGoal TODO
   -probably need to remove activeStoppage from gameDataArrays stoppages (ie if no end)
-- upadte the IHS / Independence etc to use dbDefaults from Supabase
+- upadte the IHS / Independence etc to use dbDefaults from Supabase - it is defaultTeam in currentSeason contextProvider
   \*\* do it

 - go through Select and add pLaceholder instead of adding a blank value ---see ActionGoal Selects